Brandawg93/homebridge-nest-cam/.github/ISSUE_TEMPLATE/bug_report.md

 Please answer these questions before submitting this issue:
 ```
-On what OS are you running homebridge:
+On what device are you running homebridge:
 On what iOS version are you having issues:
 What camera types are having issues:
 Does this issue occur consistently or randomly: